GWSoftwareTools/VertexCover/README.md

 ## Datastructure
 For representing the graph we decided to use a **[HashMap](https://docs.oracle.com/javase/10/docs/api/java/util/HashMap.html "JavaDoc")** that maps from integer to a **[HashSet](https://docs.oracle.com/javase/10/docs/api/java/util/HashSet.html "JavaDoc")** of integers.
 This means: The *key* is the ID of a vertex and the *value* (the set) are all of its neighbours.
-As an example for the following graph:
+As an example here is the map for the following graph:
 <img src="https://raw.githubusercontent.com/GWSoftwareTools/VertexCover/master/pictures/graph.png" width="40%" alt="simple graph">
 * 1 → {2,3}
 * 2 → {3,1}